denis-volin/ephemera-link/README.md

 ## Features

 - All in one Go binary.
+- System light/dark theme.
+- Unique link to a secret with a configurable length.
 - The data can be stored in memory or in a database file.
 - The data is encrypted with the AES-256 algorithm.
-- Unique link to a secret with a configurable length.

 ## Configuration